Tag: social comparison

 1. From Cultural Capital to Experiential Capital

-French sociologist Pierre Bourdieu argued that society is structured not only by economic capital, but also by cultural capital — taste, education, manners, aesthetic preferences.
+French sociologist Pierre Bourdieu argued that society is shaped not only by money, but by cultural capital—taste, education, and lifestyle.

 • The countries you have visited